Tommy John: California Angels (1982–1985) and Oakland Athletics (1985)

 California was interested in John because it was contending for the AL West title.
-In his first start with the team on September 3, John held the Brewers to two runs (neither earned) in a complete game, 5–2 victory.
-John made seven starts, posting a 4–2 record, a 3.86 ERA, 14 strikeouts, five walks, and 49 hits allowed in 35 innings pitched as the Angels clinched the AL West.
+In his first start with the team on September 3, 1982, John held the Brewers to two runs (neither earned) in a complete game, 5–2 victory.
+John made seven starts, posting a 4–2 record, a 3.86 ERA, 14 strikeouts, five walks, and 49 hits allowed in 35 innings pitched as the Angels won their division.
 His combined totals between New York and California were a 14–12 record, a 3.69 ERA, 68 strikeouts, 39 walks, and 239 hits allowed in 221 2/3 innings.
 John started Game 1 of the ALCS against the Brewers, allowing three runs in a complete game, 8–3 victory.
 When Game 4 arrived, instead of starting 13-game winner Ken Forsch, manager Gene Mauch opted to start John on three days rest.
 John gave up six runs (four earned) over 3 1/3 innings as the Brewers defeated the Angels 9–5; the Brewers went on to win the series in five games.

 Before the 1983 season, Angel GM Buzzie Bavasi extended John's contract for three years.
 Assistant GM Mike Port disagreed with the decision because he thought John was too old.
 California's number two starter, John had a 6–2 record and a 3.43 ERA through June 9.
 Thereafter, he only won five of 16 decisions, and his ERA was 4.84.
 Twice, he had extended outings for the Angels.
 In the second game of a doubleheader against Oakland on July 30, he gave up two runs over 12 innings but took the loss when Rickey Henderson had an RBI single in the 12th to bring home the go-ahead run.
 Yet that was not his longest outing of the year; he pitched 13 shutout innings on September 14 against the Royals.
 California never scored, however, and the Angels lost in the 14th once relief pitchers entered the game.
 In 34 starts, John had an 11–13 record, a 4.33 ERA (the highest it had ever been in his career), 65 strikeouts, and 49 walks in 234 2/3 innings.
 He led the AL in hits allowed with 287, and 1983 would be the last time he would top 200 innings in a season.